In California blaze, Spanish-speaking immigrants find help

 The fire burning in Sonoma County has forced over 180,000 to evacuate, has burned 167 homes and has grown to 121 square miles (313 square kilometers).
 Most of those evacuated have been allowed to return home, but they face power outages after California’s biggest utility, Pacific Gas & Electric, has again imposed blackouts.

-Roughly 38,000 immigrants without legal status and 6,000 temporary farmworkers in in the county, advocacy groups say, and they’ve been able to help some 5,500 families, totaling about 20,000 people.
+Roughly 38,000 immigrants without legal status and 6,000 temporary farmworkers live in the county, advocacy groups say, and they’ve been able to help some 5,500 families, totaling about 20,000 people.

 Labor and immigrant advocates say the way the government has handled communication with the Spanish-speaking communities has vastly improved since the 2017 wildfire, which claimed 22 lives and destroyed over 5,600 structures.